These are the best Amazon Prime home deals: Save on mattresses, vacuums, smart devices

 When is the Prime Early Access sale?

 Amazon Prime Day is in full swing.
-Amazon's two-day sales event started today, October 11 and runs through tomorrow, October 12.
+Amazon's two-day sales event started yesterday, October 11 and runs through tonight, October 12.

 What is Amazon Prime Day?